 - Raymond Van Barneveld – £1,395,750

-We looked a little further and these guys are not the only ones to have claimed £million + in prize money.
+Looking a little further and we see these guys are not the only ones to have claimed £million + in prize money.
 Counting 1975 as a decent starting point, and going right up to the present day, almost twenty players have claimed at least 1,000,000 during their career:

 |2||Michael van Gerwen||Netherlands||£7,426,167|